StehniiTania/WarClan/Readme.md

 By command:
 "forward" - the player advances 1 cell
 "back" - the player goes back 1 cell and, if he was injured, restores his state;
-“fight” - the player shoots and can be wounded (random choice), hitting a wounded player again puts him in the “out of battle” state.
+â€œfightâ€ - the player shoots and can be wounded (random choice), hitting a wounded player again puts him in the â€œout of battleâ€ state.
 Clan chiefs give commands in turn